jzubizarreta/dsm/README.md

    * (Optional) `<SETTINGS_FILE>` File with the system settings.
 If it is not provided, internal default values are used.

 The `<IMAGE_FOLDER>` can be usually found in `<SEQ_FOLDER>/mav0/camX/data`, where the X indicates if the left (0) or right (1) camera is used.
 The specific `<TIMESTAMPS_FILE>`, `<CALIB_FILE>` and `<SETTINGS_FILE>` for the EuRoC dataset are provided in `Examples/EurocData`.

+The same executable can be used to run sequences from the TUM-VI dataset.

 ### 3.3 Video Example
 It is also possible to run your own custom videos with known camera calibration.
 Run the executable as